fredrix96/portfolio_source/content/physicsgame.md

 The power and direction of the wind is randomized each time you reset the game.

 ## Controls
-You can zoom in and out with your mouse's scroll-wheel.
+* Mouse Scroll-Wheel    : Zoom in and out with the camera
-The tank drives with the A and D buttons.
+* A & D                 : Drives the tank
+* W & S                 : Change the tank's power output from 0% to 100% of 2.89 Mach
-The W and S buttons change the tank's power and the Q and E buttons change the angle of the turret.
+* Q & E                 : Change the angle of the turret
+* Space                 : Shoot
-The gravity and speed of time for the projectiles can be changed at the button of the screen.
+The gravity and the speed  of time for the projectiles can be changed at the bottom of the screen.
 A "SlowMo Speed" of 1.00 represents a normal time for the projectile, lower than that is slow motion and higher is a speed up.
-You shoot with Space button.

 ## Project
 {{<physicsgame>}}